epccs/RPUpi/Hardware/Testing/linux.md

 ## Samba

-Samba is for windows file sharing
+Samba is for Windows file sharing.

 ```
 sudo apt-get update